rebelsky/csc207c/_readings/simple-java-c.md

 Introduction
 ------------

 Java is a hybrid language.
-While it has significant object-oriented features, it also has many imperative features.
+While it has many object-oriented features, it also has many imperative features.
 That is, while you will be building objects and taking advantage of encapsulation, polymorphism, and inheritance, you will also write programs in which you sequence instructions and update state through assignment.
 (Java also has some functional features; we'll talk about those a bit later.)
 You may note that Java looks a lot like C.  That's intentional.
 The designers of Java thought they would attract more programmers if they started with a familiar basis.

 If you're willing to ignore the object-oriented features and to put up with a bit more stuff to type, Java can be a reasonable alternative to C for imperative programming.
 Why is it better?
 You still have some opportunity for information hiding, and it is much stricter about types, which helps you catch errors earlier.
 For example, Java distinguishes Boolean values from integers, and won't let you use one for the other.
 (Yes, that's right, the Java compiler won't let you write the incorrect "`while (i = 0)`" rather than the intended "`while (i == 0)`"